Looking after your diabetes during the festive season

 Vegetables - Along with your delicious roast, a variety of vegetable side dishes will complement the meal perfectly.
 Try carrots, brussels sprouts, cabbage or kale.
 If possible, try to steam, boil or bake the vegetables, or add in plenty of colourful side salads.

 Desserts - The festive period isn’t complete without some sweet treats.
 Enjoy your desserts but try to limit your portion sizes.
-Also, make healthier snacks available, such as a cheese board with nuts or have vegetable platter or a portion of nuts as an alternative option.
+Also, make healthier snacks available, such as a cheese board with nuts or have a vegetable platter or a portion of nuts as an alternative option.
 Or why not serve your berries, with cream or Greek yoghurt and roasted hazelnuts and seeds?
 Why not try making low carb desserts like chocolate mousse with avocados and dark chocolate with crushed almonds?

 Drinks - Stay hydrated!
 If you will be drinking alcohol, try to alternate between alcoholic and sugar-free soft drinks or water so that you don’t become dehydrated.
 Try to go for sugar-free or diet soft drinks rather than fruit juices, as juices are generally high in sugar.
 Also, remember alcoholic drinks can contain a lot of carbohydrates.
 You could switch some alcoholic drinks for cocktails with soft drinks.

-Its also important to remember that if you are drinking alcohol, especially wine or spirits and especially if you inject insulin, this can actually cause your blood glucose to drop (hypoglycaemia) even hours later.
+It’s also important to remember that if you are drinking alcohol, especially wine or spirits and especially if you inject insulin, this can actually cause your blood glucose to drop (hypoglycaemia) even hours later.
 It’s a good idea to eat a carbohydrate snack before you go to sleep to avoid low blood glucose.
 Take a look at the advice and information about alcohol and low blood glucose on the Know Diabetes website.

 Recipes